 Looking forward to receiving your questions.

-We’ve been told that the washer-disinfectors in our facility are supplied with treated but no one seems to know what kind of treated water it is.
-We are a small free standing surgical center so we have no maintenance department to ask, so how can we figure out what kind of treatment system we have?
+We’ve been told that the washer-disinfectors in our facility are supplied with treated water, but no one seems to know what kind of treated water it is.
+We are a small free standing surgical center so we have no maintenance department to ask, how can we figure out what kind of treatment system we have?

 Since any water treatment system requires preventive maintenance, either resin recharging in case of softened water, filter tank changes in the case of deionized water, or filter replacement in the case of reverse osmosis water, I highly suggest you first talk to the center’s director and make sure this is being done.
 If you have a water treatment system that is not being maintained it can do more harm than good, throwing the minerals it was filtering back into the water it was treating.
 Once you find out the company doing your PM’s, call them up and ask them what kind of water treatment system it is.
 You might even want to ask them to give you an analysis of your treated and untreated water the next time they come in.
 Since your detergent dosing ratios are highly dependent on your water quality it is good to know it (no matter what the company who makes your detergent claims, “effective in all water qualities” does not mean you would you use the same amount in hard water that you would use in deionized water).

 Since it may take a while to get in touch with the company doing the service on your water system I am going to give you so clues to look for to help you determine what type of water treatment system you have.